What Do You Want to Learn Today?

 4) Give up people-pleasing and perfectionism.

-My intention in returning to my classrooms in the fall was not to criticize schools — particularly my own — but rather to explore the question, “Who have I been until now, and how has school shaped me?”
 At some point in my education, my schooling began to shape me, instead of my shaping it.
-By tracing my formal education from its beginnings, I hope to understand when and how I began to limit myself and begin to reverse the process.
+By tracing my formal education from its beginnings, I hoped to understand when I began living by other people’s rules instead of my own, and to reverse the process.
 I want to do school over again on my terms so I feel at peace with my education and have no regrets about it.
-I hope that the blog will inspire readers to reflect on how their own school experiences shaped their identities and patterns.
+I hope that the blog inspires readers to reflect on how their own school experiences shaped their identities and patterns.

-After processing my educational past, I moved forward to explore the question, “Who would I like to become, and how will I shape my continuing education?”
 Starting in the spring, I began to live out the education I wish I’d had, to seek out experiences that challenged the limitations I’d put on myself.
 I’ve already done things that I never thought I’d take the time to do, like learn guitar and plant an organic garden.
-Though the year of official reschooling ended on June 20th, a year after I left my full-time job, reschooling has become a lifestyle rather than a finite project.
+Though the year of official reschooling ended on June 20th, 2009, a year after I left my full-time job, reschooling has become a lifestyle rather than a finite project.
 I’m continuing to blog about my personal development and learning.

 Overall, I’ve met my goal of becoming a happier, more courageous person than I used to be, and one who is better equipped to help others.
 I always think about the airline safety instructions to “Secure your oxygen mask before helping others with theirs.”
-While I feel compelled to help others before myself, I know that I won’t be of much use if I can’t breathe myself.
-Now that I’ve secured my own oxygen mask, I hope to help other grown-ups breathe more easily.

-Updated 7.22.09
+Updated 1.26.11

-Denise Bailey
+1. Denise Bailey

 This is an amazing thing you are doing.
 After our recent elections, I was inspired to go back to school and obtain my Masters in Education and my Preliminary Credential.
 I am very interested in the social constructivist theories for education and hope to seriously gain and lend my talents to our future generations.